Richard Faith: Biography

 Faith spent the greatest part of his life at the University of Arizona in Tucson, where he assumed the position of Assistant Professor of Music (Piano) in 1961.
 He remained at the school until 1988, with an interim year at Morningside College in 1968.
 Many of his most popular compositions are the fruits of his tenure at Arizona: songs, choral works, piano concertos, orchestral and chamber works and opera.

 Faith's first published work was the "Legend for Piano," printed by Summy-Birchard in 1967.
 Shawnee Press began publishing his compositions in 1968, followed by G. Schirmer Inc. in 1971 and Belwin Mills in 1974.
 In the late 1970s Faith's music achieved significant recognition with performances in London, Washington, D.C., and Tucson, and commercial recordings were released.
 From 1982 to 1988 he received annual awards from the American Society of Composers, Authors and Publishers (ASCAP).

 Following his retirement from teaching in 1988, Richard Faith relocated from Tucson a number of times.
 Ever the itinerant musician, he was not content to settle in one place for very long.
 To freely quote the Yeats poem that he eventually set to music, Faith can be described as a "wandering Aengus" with a "fire in his head."
-He lived in Reston, Va., in California, Bloomington, In., returning to his home town of Evansville in the late 1990s, and in Denver.
+He lived in Reston, Virginia, in California, Bloomington, Indiana, returning to his home town of Evansville in the late 1990s, and in Denver.
 In 2015 he made his home in Savoy, Illinois where he gave piano recitals at his independent retirement community and continued to compose up until two weeks before his death.
 During the last 30 years performances, publications, dissertations and recordings of his works have flourished.
 His vast musical output includes over 60 chamber works, 21 choral arrangements, 4 operas, 16 orchestral pieces, 61 keyboard works and over 120 songs, including an unofficial contribution to the AIDS Quilt Songbook with his "Winter Journey," with poetry by William Lavonis.
 Faith's musical works and documents are being housed at the Fred Fox School of Music in the College of Fine Arts at the University of Arizona-Tucson.

-Richard Faith died at his home on February 28, 2021 in Savoy twenty days shy of his 95th birthday.
+Richard Faith died at his home on February 28, 2021, in Savoy twenty days shy of his 95th birthday.